rjsvieira/circularView/README.md

 <h2>CircleView Animation (Wrapper)</h2>

 In order to facilitate animations (because yeah, animations are the coolest part of views), the custom CircleViewAnimation wrapper has been added.
 Configurations are few and easy to implement.
+Notes :
+1) The AnimationListener is bound to the View.
+Thus said, if the Activity goes to the background, the animation will be briefly paused until it comes back to the foreground.
+2) To complement the previous point, the method <b>setTimerOperationOnFinish</b> allows you to specify a Runnable that will run at the end of the duration regardless of the Activity's state

 Consider the following example :

 ```java
 CircleView circleView = (CircleView) findViewById(R.id.circle_view);